 It is recommended that documents released under the RTI Act be watermarked to indicate this.
 Agencies using Redax or similar software can insert the watermark across the electronic files.
 Where the document is not a written document, for example a CD or x-ray, the access copy can still be labelled or otherwise marked to indicate RTI release.

-Determining if copyright applies to some or all of the documents15 requires a consideration of whether copyright subsists in the documents and, if so, whether it would be infringed by the agency making copies for release under the RTI Act.
-In Australia, copyright is governed by the Copyright Act 1968 (Cth) (Copyright Act).
+Determining if copyright applies to some or all of the documents24 requires a consideration of whether copyright subsists in the documents and, if so, whether it would be infringed by the agency making copies for release under the RTI Act.
+In Australia, copyright is governed by the Copyright Act 1968 (Cth).
+The Commissioner discussed the application of this Act to providing access under the RTI Act in V11 and Brisbane City Council25 and Mt Cooth-tha Local Residents and Brisbane City Council.26 Decision makers should refer to those decisions for guidance on determining if documents are subject to copyright.